jacoby/jacoby.github.io/_posts/2018-09-07-is-using-vim-an-antipattern.markdown

 !["OH, NED!", she exclaims.
 "YOU **ARE** A **VI MAN** AFTER ALL!"](/images/vi_man.png)

-This line of thinking started with a [https://dev.to/](Dev.To) post entitled [https://dev.to/maestromac/vim-wont-make-you-a-more-productive-developer-h9f]("Vim won't make you a more productive developer").
+This line of thinking started with a [https://dev.to/](Dev.To) post entitled ["Vim won't make you a more productive developer"](https://dev.to/maestromac/vim-wont-make-you-a-more-productive-developer-h9f.
 Read the article for a full argument on this position, but in a nutshell, if you don't already know it, there are already powerful editors that work with how you already know how to work, like VS Code and that it is likely a better use of your time to learn to learn other things.

 I started being a vi man back in 1995, taking early CS courses.
 There was a lot to get in your head — New to Unix?
 New to C?
 New to Programming?
 Welcome to the Deep End! — and I spent nany a long night on Sparc 5s, exhausting myself as I put things like `ESC` and `:wq` and `:q!` and `se nu` into my hands and head.